mschilling314/Artificial-Life/README.md

 neurons.
 Third, I came up with a way to procedurally generate a brain based off of a solution's body.
 It is my hope that in the future I can figure out a way to procedurally generate the body too, but when I tried this it went poorly to say the least.

 Running the main.py file will result in the simulation running on a population of 10 bipeds for 100 generations.
+Beware, this is computationally expensive and will take a while!